 Taiwan Travel Journal 2024.05.15 台灣旅行日記 (劍潭山步道, 北藝中心, 士林夜市)

 I gathered information about several trails in Taiwan and decided to explore one in Taipei that day.
 Initially, I aimed for an easier trail, so I chose the Jiantan Mountain Trail.
-We hopped on the MRT red line and took Exit 2 at Jiantan Station.
+We hopped on the MRT red line and exited at Jiantan Station via Exit 2.
 Following the signs, we walked for 10 to 15 minutes until we reached the trailhead.
-However, as we surveyed the stairs, we realized that this trail wasn’t as easy as we had assumed.
-It turned out to be the fifth section of the Taipei Grand Trail.
+However, as we surveyed the stairs, we realized that this trail wasn’t as easy as we had assumed—it turned out to be the fifth section of the Taipei Grand Trail.
 Despite the unexpected challenge, we decided to embrace the opportunity and explore further.

 我收集了好幾條台灣步道的資訊,這一天想去走走台北的步道,原先想選一條比較輕鬆的,就選了劍潭山步道。我們坐捷運紅線在劍潭站 2 號出口出來,依著指標走 10~15 分鐘,便到了步道登山口,一看那些階梯,才知道這條步道並沒有像想像中的容易,原來這裏是台北大縱走第五段。我們想既然來了,就去走走看。

 As we walked along the trail, we encountered numerous signs and branching paths, which left us a bit confused.
-However, I placed my trust in my daughter’s sense of direction and maintained the mindset that we could always ask for help if needed.
-I enjoyed the wild flowers and scenery with peace of mind along the way.
-We also encountered numerous butterflies during our trail walk.
-Among them was a striking black butterfly adorned with a shimmering royal blue band.
-Unfortunately, I didn’t manage to capture any photographs of these beautiful creatures.
+However, I trusted my daughter’s sense of direction and kept in mind that we could always ask for help if needed.
+I enjoyed the wildflowers and scenery with peace of mind along the way.
+We also came across many butterflies during our walk, including a striking black one adorned with a shimmering royal blue band.
+Unfortunately, I didn’t manage to capture any photos of these beautiful creatures.

 走在步道上,一大堆指標、加上一大堆岔路,搞得我們糊理糊塗的,但我報著對我女兒方向感的信心,以及可以問人的心態,一路安心的欣賞著野花與風景。我們還看到好多蝴蝶,有一隻好大的黑蝴蝶有著閃閃發亮寶藍色的帶,很可惜沒補捉到它們的身影。